-Basawakkulama Wewa (Abaya Wewa) – First Reservoir to be in the recorded history of Sri Lanka (බසවක්කුලම වැව)
+Basawakkulama Wewa (Abhaya Wewa) – First Reservoir in the Recorded History of Sri Lanka (බසවක්කුලම වැව)

 Loading...

-A description of this tank from the H. Parker’s book ‘Ancient Ceylon’ published in 1909 is given below ;
+A description of this reservoir from Henry Parker’s book ‘Ancient Ceylon’ published in 1909, is given below:

 ….
 It is sometimes mentioned casually in the early part of the histories, in the time of Pandukabhaya and subsequently always as a reservoir in working order ; and it appears to have remained unbreached as long as Anuradhapura was inhabited; that is, for more than 1500 years, a respectable record for a work of such early date.
 Of no structures can it be said more truly than of reservoirs, that the most successful works have no history.
 Decade follows decade, century succeeds century, and while the work is performing its functions satisfactorily there is nothing in its life that is worth recording, except the levels of the water in it year by year.
 Naturally, therefore, we find nothing noted regarding the state of this tank.